 I often remind my clients that freedom isn't free.
 Nothing comes for free on a freedom quest.
 If you rely on free apps (which I did for years because I couldn't shake off the "cheap Asian" running through my veins), you will eventually pay the price.

-Eg. Migrating my mailing list from Mailchimp (only chose it because it was free) to AWeber (paid for it because it had customer tagging), then AWeber to Simplero.com (all-in-one solution on how to Avoid Multi-system Chaos).
+Eg. Migrating my mailing list from Mailchimp (only chose it because it was free) to AWeber (because it had customer tagging function), then AWeber to Simplero.com (because it was finally an all-in-one solution I could get onboard with / see How to Avoid Multi-system Chaos).